JFinnTeacher/TY-Introduction-to-Coding-with-Python/Lesson 01 - Introduction/Exercises/Lesson 01 - Exercises.md

 ##### Task 01

-Using one print function, produce this square using the newline and tab special characters.
+Using one print function, produce a square similar to this using the newline and tab special characters.

 ```
 **********